 I Replaced My Samsung Refrigerator Water Filter With the Waterdrop DA29: Honest Comparison

-Six months ago, my Samsung refrigerator started producing water that tasted faintly metallic.
-The ice had a strange odor too.
-I knew immediately the filter was overdue — I had completely lost track of the last replacement.
-After some research, I landed on this Waterdrop DA29 Samsung refrigerator water filter review topic because I wanted real answers before spending money.
-Specifically, I bought the Waterdrop DA29-00020B Refrigerator Water Filter, Replacement for Samsung® HAF-CIN/EXP, DA29-00020A/B, DA29-00020B-1, RF263BEAESR, RF28HMEDBSR, RF263TEAESG, RF4287HARS, 3 Filters and used it for roughly five months before writing this up.
+Hi, I’m Drew Callahan, and after driving over 80,000 miles across North America in three different rigs, I’ve had my fair share of appliance repairs in various climates.
+From garages to campgrounds and even RVs, I’ve tackled everything from dryers to refrigerators.
+Recently, my Samsung refrigerator started producing water that tasted faintly metallic and the ice had a strange odor too.
+It was clear the filter was overdue for a replacement — I had completely lost track of the last time I changed it.
+So, I dove into some research and decided to write this Waterdrop DA29 Samsung refrigerator water filter review to share my honest experience before spending my hard-earned money.
+Specifically, I bought the Waterdrop DA29-00020B Refrigerator Water Filter, Replacement for Samsung® HAF-CIN/EXP, DA29-00020A/B, DA29-00020B-1, RF263BEAESR, RF28HMEDBSR, RF263TEAESG, RF4287HARS, 3 Filters and used it for roughly five months before sharing my findings.

-My refrigerator is a Samsung RF263BEAESR — a French door model that’s been mostly reliable for four years.
-The OEM Samsung filter (HAF-CIN/EXP) costs around $45 to $55 per filter at most retailers.
-Buying a three-pack at that price adds up fast.
-So I started looking at third-party alternatives seriously, not just casually browsing.
+My refrigerator is a Samsung RF263BEAESR — a reliable French door model I’ve used for four years.
+The OEM Samsung filter (HAF-CIN/EXP) runs around $45 to $55 each at most retailers, and buying a three-pack at that price adds up quickly.
+So I started looking into third-party alternatives seriously and not just casually browsing.

-What I needed was simple: clean-tasting water, odor-free ice, and a filter that actually fit without a fight.
-I was not looking for anything exotic.
-What I found, though, surprised me in a couple of ways — good and one not-so-good.
+What I needed was straightforward: clean-tasting water, odor-free ice, and a filter that fit snugly without hassle.
+What I found, however, surprised me in a couple of ways — some good and one not-so-good.

 Why I Chose the Waterdrop DA29 Over Other Options

-My first instinct was to grab the Samsung OEM filter.
-However, the price felt hard to justify when third-party options exist.
+At first, I instinctively reached for the Samsung OEM filter.
+However, the price was hard to justify when I found viable third-party options.
 I spent about two hours reading reviews on Amazon and appliance forums before narrowing it down.

 Waterdrop kept coming up consistently.
-The brand has a solid reputation in the refrigerator filter space, and their DA29-00020B replacement specifically had thousands of reviews.
-Many reviewers owned the same RF263BEAESR model I have.
-That overlap gave me more confidence than generic compatibility claims.
+The brand has built a solid reputation in the refrigerator filter space, and their DA29-00020B replacement specifically had thousands of reviews from users with the same RF263BEAESR model I have.
+That overlap gave me confidence over generic compatibility claims.

-A few things pushed me toward the Waterdrop DA29-00020B Refrigerator Water Filter specifically:
+A few factors pushed me toward the Waterdrop DA29-00020B Refrigerator Water Filter:

 • The three-pack price made the cost per filter reasonable